 Remember to set some rules regarding who can be sprayed and where they can use the water guns.
 However, keep in mind that most children and many adults will ignore those rules, so if you pack water guns, be prepared to get wet no matter where you sit.

 Again, Five Below had a huge assortment of water guns, pistols, and bows, all for $5 or less each!
 You can find water balloons or beach balls at Dollar Tree, which are some other fun options.

 If there’s a lake nearby, remind everyone to bring their swimsuits.
 Swimming will occupy your guests for a prolonged period with minimal effort on your part.
 Put someone in charge of supervising any children who happen to be in the water, purely for safety reasons.

-You can quickly turn your summer cookout into a truly social event with the addition of some fun activities.
-Make accommodations for participants who do not wish to play certain games.
+You can quickly turn your summer cookout into a truly social event with the addition of some fun games.
+Make accommodations for participants who do not wish to participate in certain activities.
 Keep in mind the various ages and levels of activities, and your guests will be entertained, engaged, and work up an appetite.
 Take advantage of the area, and don’t forget to pack some simple items such as a Frisbee and a few balls to toss around.

-Before you know it, your guests will be enjoying themselves thoroughly.
+Before you know it, your guests will be enjoying themselves thoroughly with all of the summer cookout games you have planned.
 And the gathering will soon just be another good summertime memory!

 Check out the best list of board games for your next family game night!